Fibonacci sequence: Europe

 The name "Fibonacci sequence" was first used by the 19th-century number theorist Édouard Lucas.

 Relation to the golden ratio

 Closed-form expression

-Like every sequence defined by a linear recurrence with constant coefficients, the Fibonacci numbers have a closed-form expression.
+Like every sequence defined by a homogeneous linear recurrence with constant coefficients, the Fibonacci numbers have a closed-form expression.
 It has become known as Binet's formula, named after French mathematician Jacques Philippe Marie Binet, though it was already known by Abraham de Moivre and Daniel Bernoulli: